DavidGarHeredia/SRC-MSPP/README.md

 1. The data sets employed in [1] can be download from [this link](https://mega.nz/file/HFdWRaSC#75TxZWam7IW1FkvNApv5JXu89kbdNjAX6uvUXYVSL50).
 From now on, every time I refer to a particular collection of data sets, I will mean these. **WARNING:** If you are going to download the data sets, be aware: the size of these, once decompressed, is about 50 GB.

-2. The code solves the problem either by exact methods or using the matheuristic described in **Citation TBA**.
+2. The code solves the problem either by exact methods or using the matheuristic described in [1].
 In any case [Gurobi](https://www.gurobi.com/) is required, i.e.: you need to have this solver installed to compile and execute the code.

 3. To compile the code, you will also need to have installed: a `C++` compiler, [Cmake](https://cmake.org/) and [OpenMP](https://www.openmp.org/).

-4. When explaining the code for the matheuristic or the data sets employed, I will assume that you are minimally familiar with the content exposed in **(Citation TBA)**.
+4. When explaining the code for the matheuristic or the data sets employed, I will assume that you are minimally familiar with the content exposed in [1].
 That is, you know what you want to solve, how the data sets look like and what parameters conform the algorithm.

 ## Compiling the code